 - Heroic Fatigue: So much that she works herself into a comatose state.

 - Heroic Resolve: She so desperately wants to save the people of the Leaf Village after the attack that she ends up overexerting herself into a coma.

 - Heroic Second Wind: Tsunade's Yin Seal on her forehead functions as one of these, it has a constant storage of chakra built up in it which she can release to fuel her Healing Factor.
 This earned her reputation as immortal in battle.

 - Impaled with Extreme Prejudice: She was delivering a Shut Up, Hannibal! and tons of asskicking to the revived Madara Uchiha, (who was continuously berating her for never getting near the level of her grandfather Hashirama) until he got annoyed enough to drive a Susanoo Blade through her.
 And she still survived it, snapped the blade in half and threw it at him.

 - Implacable Woman: Thanks to her seal, she will always get back up.

 - Interface Screw: Her Important Body Points Disturbance inflicts this on opponents, using chakra to scramble the electrical signals the brain uses to control the limbs.

 - Ironic Echo: When Jiraiya seeks her out and tries to get her to take the Hokage position, she badmouths it, calling it a "fool's goal".
-Later in her fight against Orochimaru, he says the same thing much to Tsunade's horror as she realizes she's been no better than him.
+Later in her fight against Orochimaru, he says the same thing much to Tsunade's horror.
 This is one of the main factors that gets her to take the position.